Geographic Information Science and Applied Geology Double Degree

 |Study method||Full-time or part-time|

 |Duration||4 years full time|

-This double degree combines studies in geographic information science and applied geology.
-This course develops your unique capabilities to obtain employment in the resource development or environmental management industries including mining and mineral exploration, ore body assessment and management, environmental management, as well as other employment areas related to geographic information science and geology.
+This double degree combines studies in Geographic Information Science and Applied Geology.
+This course develops your unique capabilities to obtain employment in the resource development or environmental management industries, including mining and mineral exploration, ore body assessment and management, and other employment areas related to geographic information science and geology.